-2.2 Can I run QSWAT3 on a QSWAT project?
+1.2 Can I run QSWAT with QGIS 3 on a QSWAT with QGIS 2 project?

 Yes.
-A QSWAT project will load into QGIS3 and run with QSWAT3 without problems.
+A QSWAT with QGIS 2project will load into QGIS 3 and run with QSWAT without problems.
 You will get a warning when you open the project that the project file is from an old version of QGIS.
-If you save the project (and this will happen if you do it explicitly or when you click OK in the main QSWAT3 form) then the project file will be updated to QGIS3 format.
+If you save the project (and this will happen if you do it explicitly or when you click OK in the main QSWAT form) then the project file will be updated to QGIS3 format.
 This will probably open in QGIS2 again (though you have to unzip it first as QGIS3 saves project files in a zip archive with suffix .qgz that contains the project file with suffix .qgs that QGIS2 needs) but the results will not be perfect.
-If you want to continue using QGIS2/QSWAT while exploring QGIS3/QSWAT3 it is a good idea to copy the project and project file to a separate location first.
+If you want to continue using QGIS2/QSWAT while exploring QGIS3/QSWAT it is a good idea to copy the project and project file to a separate location first.